10 Simple Ways to Get Better Sleep

 Use Essential Oils.

 Scents like lavender help to calm the mind.
-Put a few drops around your neck so that you may breath it in as you rest.
+Massage a few drops in around your neck so that you may breathe it in as you rest.

 Though it seems simple, the "final resting pose" is the most difficult to master.
 The stillness required to keep the spine in pure alignment, especially in today's world of constant stimulation, is a task that many of us are too agitated to handle.
 A true savasana practitioner knows, however, that even if we have an itch during the pose, there is no need to scratch it.
 The feeling will pass.